virenpc/vanalytics/README.md

 - Sample output message in Telegram group by the integrated bot
   ![Alt text](/Telegram.jpg?raw=true "Telegram message")
 ## TODO
+- Deploy it in cloud.
+Find a good free tier.
-- Notification may be weekly on whatsapp/telegram.
-Dont read emails much these days
+- Notification may be weekly on telegram.
 - Google has a TOTP library to automate the totp generation but dont feel like using it to automate totp.
 There is a reason its designed that way.